-Bahamas in crisis after Hurricane Dorian flattens homes; food scarce
+Bahamas in crisis after Hurricane Dorian flattens homes, food scarce

 As many as 13,000 homes in the Bahamas may have been destroyed or severely damaged, the International Federation of Red Cross and Red Crescent Societies said.

-“It’s heartbreaking...,” said Caroline Turnquest, director general of Bahamas Red Cross.
+“It’s heartbreaking ...,” said Caroline Turnquest, director general of Bahamas Red Cross.
 “We know from what we’ve been seeing and hearing, that this one will require the help of all the persons.”

 Food may be required for 14,500 people in the Abaco Islands and for 45,700 people in Grand Bahama, the U.N.
 World Food Programme said.

-The State Department said it did not believe any U.S. citizens who were in the Bahamas during the storm were killed.
-Most Americans in the Bahamas evacuated before the storm, a senior State Department official told reporters.
+The State Department said it did not believe any U.S. citizens who were in the Bahamas, a popular tourist destination, during the storm were killed.

-Many Florida residents were relieved on Wednesday as their state was spared the worst of Dorian’s wrath.

-“This storm wasn’t bad as I thought it was going to be.
-The winds have been pretty tame,” said Andres Cuartas, 46, who owns rental homes in Jacksonville Beach.
-“By the size of the storm, I was a little bit worried.
-I panicked when it was in the Caribbean, when they had it at a (category) 5.”
+U.S. Coast Guard and Customs and Border Protection personnel have airlifted 61 people from the northern Bahamas to the capital Nassau over two days, the U.S. Embassy said.

-Reporting by Dante Carrer in Marsh Harbour, Bahamas, additional reporting by Zachary Fagenson in Jacksonville, Florida, Gabriella Borter in Titusville, Florida, Peter Szekely and Matthew Lavietes in New York, Rich McKay in Atlanta, Andrew Hay in Taos, New Mexico, and and Rebekah F. Ward in Mexico City, Writing by Scott Malone and Alistair Bell; Editing by Bernadette Baum and Cynthia Osterman
+Reporting by Dante Carrer in Marsh Harbour, Bahamas, additional reporting by Zachary Fagenson in Jacksonville, Florida, Gabriella Borter in Titusville, Florida, Peter Szekely, Jonathan Allen and Matthew Lavietes in New York and Rich McKay in Atlanta, Writing by Scott Malone and Alistair Bell; Editing by Bernadette Baum, Cynthia Osterman and Grant McCool